akothen/Hydride/backends/llvm/docs/LangRef.rst

   intermediate alias being overridden cannot be represented in an object file.

-* If the alias has the ``available_externally`` linkage, the aliasee must be an ``available_externally`` global value; otherwise the aliasee can be an expression but no global value in the expression can be a declaration, since that would require a relocation, which is not possible.
+* No global value in the expression can be a declaration, since that would require a relocation, which is not possible.

 * If either the alias or the aliasee may be replaced by a symbol outside the module at link time or runtime, any optimization cannot replace the alias with